-When you knowingly enter another’s property with the intent to cause physical harm or damage, you can be found guilty of criminal trespass.
-However, when you accidentally enter another’s property, or believe you had permission to enter the grounds, you’ll need a strong legal defense to ensure your rights are protected in court.
+When you knowingly enter another person’s property with the intent to cause physical harm, damage, or to steal, you can be found guilty of criminal trespass.
+However, when you accidentally enter another’s property, or believe you had permission to enter the grounds, you’ll need a strong legal defense against a trespassing charge in court.

-Under Section 3503 of the Statutes of Pennsylvania, a person commits criminal trespass if he or she, knowingly without prior authorization:
+Under Section 3503 of the Statutes of Pennsylvania, a person commits criminal trespass if they knowingly without prior authorization:

-- Enters, gains entry by subterfuge, or surreptitiously remains in any building or occupied structure or separately secured or occupied portion thereof; or
+- Enter, gain entry by subterfuge, or surreptitiously remain in any building or occupied structure or separately secured or occupied portion thereof; or

-- Breaks into any building or occupied structure or separately secured or occupied portion thereof.
+- Breaks into any building, occupied structure, separately secured portion, or occupied portion thereof.

 It is important to note that “breaks into” means to gain entry by force, breaking, intimidation, unauthorized opening of locks, or through an opening not designed for human access.
-If found guilty of criminal trespass, he or she may be convicted of a felony of the third or second degree.
+If found guilty of criminal trespass, they may be convicted of a felony of the third or second degree.

 In addition to criminal trespass, there are other forms of trespassing charges possible.
-Other forms of trespassing in Pennsylvania include:
+Other forms in Pennsylvania include:

-- Trespassing in a Building: Knowingly is not privileged to enters, or gains entry, or breaks into any building or occupied structure
+- Trespassing in a Building: Knowingly entering, gaining entry, or breaking into any building or occupied structure.

-- Simple Trespassing: One who remains in any place to make threatening or terrorizing acts, gestures; to set a fire; to deface, damage, or otherwise vandalize the premises
+- Simple Trespassing: When someone remains in any place to make threatening or terrorizing acts, threatening gestures, set fires, deface property, vandalize the premise, or otherwise damage property.

 Common Trespassing Defenses

-During criminal trespass hearings, though difficult, there are potential defenses that can be used.
+During criminal trespass hearings, there are potential defenses that can be used.
 Most commonly, the defense will argue that the building was abandoned at the time of the alleged trespass.
-In addition, if the premises in question was open to the public, the defendant may allege that he or she complied with the conditions for entering the property.
+In addition, if the premises in question was open to the public, the defendant may allege that they complied with the conditions for entering the property.

 The final potential defense is that the individual in question reasonably believed that the owner of the premises would have given him permission to remain on the property.